-11. PLAYGROUNDS
+II.
+PLAYGROUNDS

-11.1.
+II.I.
 Preface

 - 1. This section addresses the planning, design and construction of children's playgrounds.
 This standard shall apply to all new playgrounds and those undergoing redevelopment. - 2.
 The owner/operator supports a "designed" approach to development of play and natural learning spaces under its jurisdiction. - 3.
 Establish a comprehensive "program", from which to establish the design.
 As part of this process, input is to be sought from children, students, caregivers, and associated staff. - 4.
-Utilize a "universal design" approach in the preparation of a site master plan which in turn complies with all applicable codes and regulations and provides for a diverse range of settings and play opportunities.
+Utilize a "universal design" approach in the preparation of a site master plan which in turn complies with all applicable codes and regulations and provides for a diverse range of settings and play opportunities. - 5.
+Playgrounds shall not be located in the low point of a park or open space to prevent flooding during rainfall events.

-11.2.
+II.2.
 Intent

-- The intent of this section is to state the Town's interpretation of the Canadian Standards Association CAN/CSA Z614 Children's Playgrounds and Equipment and to outline supplemental standards.
+- 1. The intent of this section is to state the Town's interpretation of the Canadian Standards Association CAN/CSA Z614 Children's Playgrounds and Equipment and to outline supplemental standards.
 The standard identifies requirements intended to meet design objectives in a manner that promotes positive play experiences in a safe environment which has been designed considering the Town's environment. - 2.
 CAN/CSA Z614 Children's Playgrounds and Equipment (CSA) has been adopted as a minimum standard; the Town has clarified and enhanced the CSA standards in several specific areas to reflect past experience. - 3.
 In the event that the CSA technical committee on Children's Playgrounds and Equipment releases an updated version of CAN/CSA Z614, the updated version shall take precedence and replace the existing standard on the date of release.
 Playground designs that have not received final approval shall be evaluated and modified to comply with the new standard. - 4.
-Exceptions to the standard may be reviewed upon submission of documentation in support of the requested change by the Developer's Consultant.
-This information should provide examples of the proposed exception that can be either field inspected or reviewed through literature.
+Deviations to the standard may be reviewed upon submission of documentation in support of the requested change by the Developer's Consultant.
+This information should provide examples of the proposed deviation that can be either field inspected or reviewed through literature.
 The Developer's Consultant is responsible to provide the documentation.